NvmberMan/Docker-Apache-Laravel/README.md

-﻿# Docker Laravel Setup Guide With Mysql
+﻿# Docker Laravel Setup Guide With Apache

 This guide will help you set up a Laravel project using Docker.
 Please follow the instructions carefully.